jowa-ea/ukraine_point_samples_22-23-24/README.md

 **Class** (int) Annotated value of the point\
 **Class_st** (str) Full text class value (ex. class 3 corresponds to Rapeseed)\
 **Year** (int) Year of mapping and annotation\

+### Citing this data
+Citation will be updated soon